 3. TERM AND TERMINATION

 3.1 Term.
-This Agreement shall become effective as of the Effective Date, and shall continue in effect until the earliest of: (1) all of the PHI provided by Covered Entity to the Business Associate, or created or received by the Business Associate on behalf of Covered Entity, is destroyed or returned to Covered Entity (or, if it is infeasible to return or destroy such PHI, then such PHI shall continue to be protected as set forth in Section 3.2) and all other obligations of the parties have been met; (2) the Agreement is terminated by Covered Entity as provided below; or (3) the Services are completed, concluded or otherwise terminated, in which case this Agreement will terminate automatically and without the need for any further action or notice on the part of either Covered Entity or Business Associate, and such automatic termination shall occur simultaneously with the conclusion, completion or termination of the arrangement for Services.
+This Agreement shall become effective as of the Effective Date, and shall continue in effect until the earliest of: (1) all of the PHI provided by Covered Entity to the Business Associate, or created or received by the Business Associate on behalf of Covered Entity, is destroyed or returned to Covered Entity (or, if it is infeasible to return or destroy such PHI, then such PHI shall continue to be protected as set forth in this Agreement) and all other obligations of the parties have been met; (2) the Agreement is terminated by Covered Entity as provided below; or (3) the Services are completed, concluded or otherwise terminated, in which case this Agreement will terminate automatically and without the need for any further action or notice on the part of either Covered Entity or Business Associate, and such automatic termination shall occur simultaneously with the conclusion, completion or termination of the arrangement for Services.

 3.2 Termination for Cause by Covered Entity.
 If the Covered Entity determines that the Business Associate has breached a material term of this Agreement, the Covered Entity may:

 a.
 Provide the Business Associate with written notice of the material breach, and afford the Business Associate thirty (30) days to cure such breach.
 If the breach is not cured within the thirty (30)-day period, the Covered Entity may terminate this Agreement.

 b.
 Immediately terminate this Agreement or any other agreement for Services if the Business Associate has breached a material term of this Agreement and cure is not possible.

 3.3 Effect of Termination.
 Upon termination of this Agreement for any reason, the Business Associate shall, with respect to PHI received, created, maintained, or transmitted on behalf of the Covered Entity: